maxtyson123/MaxOS/docs/Notes.md

     0x00, 0x41, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x9C, 0x0E, 0x8F, 0x28, 0x40, 0x96, 0xB9, 0xA3, 0xFF,
 - - (GC) Graphics controller Port: 0x00, 0x00, 0x00, 0x00, 0x00, 0x40, 0x05, 0x0F, 0xFF,
 - - (AC) Attribute Controller: 0x00, 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07, 0x08, 0x09, 0x0A, 0x0B, 0x0C, 0x0D, 0x0E, 0x0F, 0x41, 0x00, 0x0F, 0x00, 0x00
-- However communicating with these ports aren't that easy as there is an index port (to tell where the data should be put) and a data port (push the data)
+- However, communicating with these ports aren't that easy as there is an index port (to tell where the data should be put) and a data port (push the data)
 - And on the CRTC port there is special indexes and data that has to be set for it to unlocked before writing actual data (the reason it has to be unlocked is that if incorrect data is the hardware could be damaged)
 - Similarly, the AC port has to be reset before each index & data write.
 - The VGA class that was written should have a class above that call graphicsContext which would define methods such as putPixel(...), drawRect(...), drawLine(...), drawCircle(...) and sub-classes such as color.